straykatz/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 ![Reboot](../../Images/Edison/reboot.png)

 #### **1-6.
 Return to the other Terminal Window that we left off of in Step 4.**

+Is the battery attached?
+No?
+Go get it and plug it in, before flashing the Edison chip.

 * Enter `reboot`